leohearts/groove_coaster_2_mobile_taroly_plugin/README.md

 ~~Feel free to decompile this apk 😎 (Code in `leph1.codeInject`) with jadx~~

-now fully open source. yes, i wrote this with smali.
+now fully open source. yes, i wrote this (partially)with smali, so no java code.